"I think this article by Dan Bernstein is a pretty good read regarding this subject - http://cr.yp.to/djbdns/ipv6mess.html"

 But.
 That's not the spirit of internet engineering.
 We don't regulate a scarce resource, we create new resources.
 Look back to the very early CATANET stuff that Postel et. al. were looking at when they designed TCP and something jumps out at you.
 Take the V4 internet.
 Let's call that "Internet 0" that is to say that two to the thirty second worth of 32 bit V4 addresses is net:0 or "The Legacy Internet" or "L0:" however you want to call it.

-Now, by simply using one unused bit in the pacet header and creating L1: or "internet 1" you've doubled the number of addresses.
+By simply using one unused bit in the packet header and creating L/lun/net 1: or "internet 1" you've doubled the number of addresses.
 The "problem" just went away.
 That's why I'm not in a state of panic like Randy Bush is.

 That it it goes to one V4 address, shoots about a bit then comes out the other end at some other V4 address, then goes on it's merry way to L7: or something where it's supposed to go.
 True end-to-end by using L0: as a core and building 2027 more internets at the edges.